graham-it/PangeaBasic/README.md

 ![](pics/quark_fn5.png)

 ## Release notes
-Meaning of file name suffix:
+### Meaning of file name suffix:
-- "original" denotes the literal transcription of the published code;
+- "original" denotes the literal transcription of the published code
-- "fixed" is the same program with small changes to fix minor bugs.
+- "fixed" is the same program with small changes to fix minor bugs

 ## Acknowledgments
 Thanks to Carlo Provetto who published the complete Commodore Gazette collection via the Dump Club 64 site:\